chrisjq/logger-js/README.md

 - **Log.setLoggingEnabled(bool)** - Enable logging.
 Default is true.
 - **Log.setPrettyJSON(bool)** - Pretty print JSON.
 Default is true.
 - **Log.setWriteLevel(bool)** - Include the write level in output e.g. INFO:.
 Default is true.
-- **Log.setIncludeTimestamp(bool)** - Include timestame in output.
+- **Log.setIncludeTimestamp(bool)** - Include time stamp in output.
 Default is true.
 - **Log.setSplitLogCharSize(number)** - Set to split a very large log at the specified character count. e.g. Log.setSplitLogCharSize(4000); //Useful for adb logcat so the log isn't truncated.
 Default is null.
-- **Log.setSplitLogCheckNewlineSize(number)** - Split on a neline if it is within the character count threshold given.
+- **Log.setSplitLogCheckNewlineSize(number)** - Split on a newline if it is within the character count threshold given.
 Default is 200 characters.
 - **Log.setPrettyNewLine(string)** - The newline string to use for pretty JSON.
-Default is neline character.
+Default is newline character.
 - **Log.setPrettyPaddingCount(number)** - The pretty printed JSON padding to be added to each level.
 Default 2
 - **Log.setSortObjectKeys(sortEnabledBool, caseInsensitiveBool)** - Whether to sort the JSON keys alphabetically and if enabled whether the sort is case sensitive.
 Default sortEnabledBool = true, caseInsensitiveBool = false
 - **Log.setPrettyPrintFunctions(bool)** - Pretty print JSON functions as [function].
-Default is true.
+Default is false.
 - **Log.setPrettyPrintNull(bool)** - Pretty print JSON nulls as null.
 Default is true.
 - **Log.setPrettyPrintUndefined(bool)** - Pretty print JSON undefined as undefined.
 Default is true.
 - **Log.setPrettyPrintIncludeKeyLengthInPadding(bool)** - Pretty print JSON, include key length in padding.
 Default is false.